Frequently Asked Questions

 How can I try Cadance?

 Download on the App Store: Cadance.
-Cadance is free to download and includes a Free (fully BarreNotes compatible) tier.
-Upgrade anytime to unlock more.
+Cadance is free to download and includes a Free tier (Class Planning mode) with unlimited browsing, playlist editing, and 15-second track previews.
+You'll also receive 14 free Day Passes to try full playback.

 What professional features does Cadance offer?